UoaWDCC/medrevue/README.md

 ### Env Files

-If using the test profile, you need to configure a .env.development.local file in the backend directory, otherwise the program will not
+Depending on the profile, you might need to reconfigure different .env files, otherwise Docker will not be able to access/link your env variables.

+Place the .env files in the same location you would put the .env file.
+Use ``.env.development.local`` for development and test profiles, and ``.env.production.local`` for the production profile.

 ### Stopping Docker Container